sammy00/mastering-bitcoin-2ed/chapter12-blockchain-applications/README.md

   - Unilaterally, by either party submitting the last commitment transaction to the blockchain

   > - Only the funding and settlement transactions need to be submitted for mining on the blockchain
-  > - Any intermediate commitment transactions is held offchain
+  > - Any intermediate commitment transactions is held off-chain

 ### Simple Payment Channel Example